Title VI Program

 This program reflects the Vacaville City Coach commitment to ensuring that no person shall, on the ground of race, color, national origin, religion, age, marital status, sexual orientation, or disability be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity provided by Vacaville City Coach.Signed Policy Statement

-A policy statement signed by Brian McLean, the Public Works Manager overseeing the Vacaville City Coach transit program, assuring Vacaville City Coach’s compliance with Title VI of the Civil Rights Act of 1964 can be found as Attachment A.Title VI Procedures for Handling Complaints
+A policy statement signed by Brian McLean, the Public Works Superintendent overseeing the Vacaville City Coach transit program, assuring Vacaville City Coach’s compliance with Title VI of the Civil Rights Act of 1964 can be found as Attachment A.Title VI Procedures for Handling Complaints

 Vacaville City Coach has a standard process for investigating all complaints.
 Full procedures for filing a complaint and Vacaville City Coach’s procedures for investigating complaints can be found as Attachment B.

 The complaint may be filed in writing with Vacaville City Coach at the following address:

 City of Vacaville Attention: Transit 650 Merchant Street Vacaville, CA 95688Record of Title VI investigations, complaints, or lawsuits